A Smale-Barden manifold admitting K-contact but not Sasakian structure: Universal geometric bounds

 \section{Universal geometric bounds}

-Now we want to get universal bounds on some geometric quantities associated to our orbifold $Y$.
+Now we want to get universal bounds on some geometric quantities associated to an orbifold $Y$ satisfying Conditions \ref{condi}.
 As before, let $\pi: \tilde Y\to Y$ be the minimal resolution of singularities, and let $\tilde K$ and $K$ be the canonical divisors of $\tilde Y$ and $Y$, respectively.
-In this section, we use $N_1=1$ and write $\cS_a=\cS_1^{(1)}$.
-Note that then $N(1)$ in (\ref{eqn:boundN}) is a universal quantity.
+In this section, we use $N_1$ from (\ref{eqn:boundN}).

-\begin{lemma} There is a universal $T_1$ so that $\tilde K^2\leq K^2 \leq T_1$. \end{lemma}
+\begin{lemma} There is a universal $\cota_1$ so that $\tilde K^2\leq K^2 \leq \cota_1$. \end{lemma}